Continue Your Yoga Education

 Yoga certification at a Friendswood yoga school or another qualifying yoga school is necessary for all yoga teachers.
 Yoga Alliance, the association that oversees professional yoga certification, requires 75 hours of continuing education every three years from its teachers.
 Continuing education in yoga benefits teachers and students alike.
 At Sundance Yoga Studio, we believe in staying on top of current trends and techniques, and we hope that all yoga teachers employ the same attitude.
-Continued learning means that the instructor strengthens her knowledge and the student experiences a more enriching class as a result.
+Continued learning means that the instructor strengthens her knowledge and the student experiences a more enriching class as a results

 Continuing education in yoga benefits teachers by deepening their knowledge and honing their teaching skills.
 An instructor is first and foremost a yogi, or practitioner of yoga, and continuing education at our Friendswood yoga school helps the yogi strengthen his or her practice and ability to guide others on the yogic path.
 Conferences, classes and retreats offer yoga teachers a sense of community.

 Continuing education gives beginning yoga teachers the opportunity to earn more advanced credentials.
 Basic yoga certification, or RYT 200, requires 200 hours of teacher training; the next level, RYT 500, requires 500 hours of training; the next level, E-RYT 200, requires 500 hours of training, two years and 1,000 hours of teaching experience; and the highest level, E-RYT 500, requires 500 hours, four years and 2,000 hours of teaching experience.

 Friendswood yoga teachers -- indeed, all yoga teachers -- must complete 75 hours of continuing education every three years to maintain their certification.
 Forty-five of them can be teaching hours -- the hours spent leading classes.
 The other 30 hours must be training hours.